Tuition & Financial Aid

 - MVS may not consider requests for financial assistance after enrollment decisions are made for that year.

-- Current families who encounter changes to their financial situation necessitating assistance should consult the Director of Financial Aid as soon as a payment challenge is anticipated.
+- Current families who encounter changes to their financial situation necessitating assistance should consult the Financial Aid Office as soon as a payment challenge is anticipated.

 - The financial aid application must be completed prior to each year of attendance for a student to be eligible for need-based assistance that year.